-- Listen to your local radio station for Instructions. - Follow instructions given to you by emergency management.
+Listen to your local radio station for instructions.

+Follow instructions given to you by emergency management.

 Call the local Power Company for instructions.

+Rehab Medical Supply has an Emergency Preparedness Plan that is mobilized in emergency situations.
+Staff will contact patients by priority of need and make every attempt to contact you and supply your needs during the emergency.

-If situation precludes staff from providing service or contacting you during the emergency please make arrangements to move to a shelter that has electricity, call 911 or your local fire department or transport patient to the nearest emergency room.
+If situation precludes staff from providing service or contacting you during the emergency, please make arrangements to move to a shelter that has electricity, call 911 or your local fire department or transport patient to the nearest emergency room.